January 2024 Words...what a variety of submissions!

 With the feeling

 Member Flash Spotlight

-At our monthly meetings, members are given five words with which to write and submit a story or a poem in 50 words or less using those five words.
-If you want to participate in the fun, then join Abilene Writers Guild and your submission might be published here and/or on our our Facebook Page!
+At our monthly meetings, members and guests are given five words with which to write and submit a story or a poem in 50 words or less using those five words.
+If you want to participate in the fun, be present at our meeting: your submission might be published here and/or on our our Facebook Page!

 Objectives: To study methods of writing and research,